britram/taps-transports/draft-ietf-taps-transports.md

 option {{RFC7323}} allows a receiver to use windows greater than 64KB.

 All TCP senders provide congestion control, such as described in {{RFC5681}}.
-TCP's congestion control mechanism is tied to a sliding window as well
+TCP uses a sequence number with a sliding receiver window for flow control.
+The TCP congestion control mechanism also utilises this TCP sequence number to manage a separate congestion window {{RFC5681}}.
-{{RFC5681}}.
-Examples for different kind of congestion control schemes are given in {{congestion-control}}.
 The sending window at a given point in time is the minimum of the receiver window and the congestion window.
 The congestion window is increased in the absence of congestion and, respectively, decreased if congestion is detected.
 Often loss is implicitly handled as a